 All applications for financial assistance must be made through the Director of Studies; ideally, these should be made as soon as possible in Hilary term.
 Further advice on finding a project / placement can be gained from the Director of Studies.
 A lunchtime talk will be arranged early in Hilary Term of the second year.
 You must attend this talk if you wish to be considered for placement / project opportunities coordinated by the Department.

 12 Teaching and Learning throughout your Degree

-Both the MS and MEM course are accredited by the Engineering Council at M.Eng level.
-The aims and objectives of each course are shown below in Table 6.
+The MS MEng programme is accredited by the Engineering Council.
+The aims and objectives of each course are shown below in Table 7.

-Table 6: Aims and Objectives of the Course
+Table 7: Aims and Objectives of the Course